lord-carlos/PT2HA/readme.md

 # Py Twitch to Home Assistant - PT2HA

-PT2HA allowes you to connect twitch channel points with Home Assistant.
+PT2HA allows you to connect twitch channel points with Home Assistant.
 It's currently in an early stage, Proof of Concept.
 It works but is limited.
 _______

 ## What works?